This blog may contain affiliate links. Read our disclosure policy for more info.

 There is a large grassy area, a sandy beach, and even several picnic tables.
 There’s even a concession stand, volleyball court, and playground.
 Canoe Beach has something for the whole family!

 And of course, it’s a great place to go for a swim!
 The water is clear and there is a roped-off area and pontoon to swim out to.
 Salmon Arm enjoys warm and sunny weather in the summer, so get in there and enjoy it!

 3. Visit the most Northern winery in BC – Larch Hills

 You absolutely cannot visit this region of BC without trying out some local wines.
 Larch Hills was established in 1997 as a family business and is considered a “cool climate” vineyard, because of its location as the most northern winery in BC.

-Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar door tasting.
+Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar-door tasting (yes, you read that right, completely free!).
 Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass and take in the stunning views from their property.

 4. Walk the largest wooden Wharf in North America

 Who would’ve guessed visiting Salmon Arm meant getting to check out a record-setting wharf?
 Being the longest wooden wharf in North America, it’s got a pretty interesting history.
 It remains one of the main community hubs in Salmon Arm and one of the top attractions in the Okanagan Valley.